Health

 - Dust home surfaces often with a damp microfiber cloth

-- Saline nasal rinses and sprays that flush allergens out of the nasal passages
+- Saline nasal rinses and sprays: These products flush allergens out of the nasal passages.

-- Allergy eye drops that reduce redness, itching and watering
+- Allergy eye drops: These treatments reduce redness, itching and watering.

-- Corticosteroid nasal sprays such as fluticasone propionate (Flonase) and triamcinolone (Nasacort), which reduce inflammation in the nasal passages
+- Corticosteroid nasal sprays: Allergy medications such as fluticasone propionate (Flonase) and triamcinolone (Nasacort) reduce inflammation in the nasal passages.

-- Antihistamine nasal sprays such as azelastine (Astepro), which reduce allergic inflammation in the nasal passages.
+- Antihistamine nasal sprays: Treatments such as azelastine (Astepro) reduce allergic inflammation in the nasal passages.
 Other antihistamine nasal sprays may only be available by prescription.

-- Oral antihistamines such as diphenhydramine (Benadryl) and cetirizine (Zyrtec), which relieve multiple allergy symptoms by interfering with histamine
+- Oral antihistamines: Medications such as diphenhydramine (Benadryl) and cetirizine (Zyrtec) relieve multiple allergy symptoms by interfering with histamine.

 When taking over-the-counter antihistamines, you can choose between first-generation drugs like diphenhydramine and second-generation drugs like loratadine, cetirizine and fexofenadine.
-Second-generation antihistamines may take slightly longer to begin relieving symptoms, but they work for a longer period of time.
+Second-generation antihistamines tend to work for a longer period of time compared to first-generation antihistamines.
 They’re also less likely to cause drowsiness.

 Allergies don’t have to mean “no pets allowed”